 - Dean’s Honour List, McGill University, 1999

-To participate in her blogs, visit:
+To view her blog, visit:

-Other projects of interest include,
+Other projects of interest include:

 - Governance for Sustainable Development

 Rob Newell is a Banting Postdoctoral Fellow in the School of Environment and Sustainability at Royal Roads University.
 He is leading the Spaces, Places and Possibilities research project, which explores the use of systems modelling and visualization techniques to capture and convey potential outcomes of social and physical infrastructure decisions to local government and stakeholders.
 Rob is also involved in community climate action research (MC3), leading projects on decomposition analysis and climate action co-benefits.
 His previous work has involved exploring different ways of engaging diverse groups in sustainability research and ideas, such as through data visualizations, social media, and animations.
 Rob has a PhD in Geography, and his doctoral research involved using video game development software to build a realistic interactive visualization of Sidney Spit Park (Sidney Island, BC) as a tool for participatory planning.